PlasmaPy/PlasmaPy/docs/contributing/coding_guide.rst

   the top of each module, and the name of the alias should be included in ``__aliases__``, which will then get appended to ``__all__``.

+* Aliases are intended for end users, and should not be used inside PlasmaPy.

 .. _lite-functions:

 Lite Functions